Jcambass/spotify_wall/README.md

 # SpotifyWall

-Spotify Wall is a small side project mine which allows you to create groups (Walls) for you and your friends or coworkers in order to share the current song you’re listing to on spotify.
+Spotify Wall is a small side project mine which allows you to create groups for you and your friends or coworkers in order to share the current song you’re listing to on spotify.

 ## How it works